openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 ![Eclipse Che - Git Commit]({% image_path bootstrap-che-git-commit.png %}){:width="600px"}

-Go to your shell terminal and deploy a Jenkins container using the certified Jenkins image that comes with OpenShift.
+Go to Eclipse Che **Terminal** and run the following to deploy a Jenkins container using the certified Jenkins image that comes with OpenShift.

 ~~~shell